 D-Clearance stands for Departmental Clearance and it is required for courses which have a class number ending with D. To obtain clearance you will need to apply online via the Viterbi D-Clearance Request Manager at: http://myviterbi.usc.edu.
-Once granted, the D-clearance is valid for 2 days.
-Please note The CS department does not grant D-clearance over the phone, email or in person.
+Once granted, the D-clearance will have an expiration date in your email notification.
+Please add the course before your d-clearance expires.
+We will not extend d-clearance.
+Please note: The CS department does not grant D-clearance over the phone, email or in person.

 If a class number ends in “R” (ex: 000-00000R), you can register directly if you meet the pre-requisite through USC Web Registration.

-If you fail to register within the two days, you will need to request a deletion through the system.
-Once deleted, you will need to re-submit your d-clearance request, which will put you at the bottom of the queue.
+If you fail to register before your d-clearance expires, you will need to request a deletion through the system.
+Once the deletion request has been processed, you will need to re-submit your d-clearance request, which will put you at the bottom of the queue.
 No exceptions.

 You can transfer a maximum of 7 graduate units to USC towards your MS degree in Computer Science.
 You first need to have your transfer courses evaluated by the Registrar’s Office.
-Once approved by the Registrar’s office, you will need to email the syllabus of the course(s) to your Master’s Advisor for final approval.
+Once approved by the Registrar’s office, you will need to email the syllabus of the course(s) to the CS department for final approval.

-Prior Degree Verification is a hold that is controlled by the USC Registrar (REG-101).
+Prior Degree Verification is a hold that is controlled by the USC Registrar (JHH Lobby).
 The CS department will not be able to waive this hold nor grant special requests such as extending d-clearance for students that have such a hold.

 You can register for classes online at USC’s Online Registration System (WebReg).
 Access the system through your MyUSC Web Portal.
-You can also register in person at the Registration Building (REG-101).
+You can also register in person at the Registration Office (JHH Lobby).

 It depends.
 Pre-requisites for 400-level approved CS graduate courses can be waived as you have completed the pre-requisites in your undergraduate degree.